 How do I access myGate from a mobile device?

 Use Menu icon to open drop-down with icons.
 Graduation hat is the icon for Academics tab.
 Use your Racer Academic Completion Report (RACR) to evaluate which classes you need.
-See How to read a RACR for help.
+See the RACR tutorials for help.

 What if I have AP Scores coming in?